Introduction

 Companies that align sustainability with production planning and control gain benefits such as:

-- Reduced operating costs via lower resource consumption
+• Reduced operating costs through lower resource consumption

-- Strengthened corporate reputation with customers and partners
+• Strengthened corporate reputation with clients and partners

 5. Six steps to a sustainable PCP